gmh5225/OS-lyre/README.md

 Lyre is an effort to write a modern, fast, and useful operating system.

+<h1>Lyre is still pre-alpha software not meant for daily or production usage!</h1>

 Join the [Discord chat](https://discord.gg/2kdk3CbADg).

 ## What is Lyre all about?